goetzk/ansible-exim/README.md

 * Antivirus support (ClamAV)
 * Anti spam support (Spamassassin)
 * Authentication via SASLauthd
-* DKIM mail signing on outbound mail (work in progress)
+* Fail2ban filter for restricting automated attacks on port 25
-* Fail2ban integration for restricting automated attacks on port 25
+* OpenSSL key generation (if needed)

-DKIM mail verification on inbound mail is still planned.
+DKIM mail verification on inbound mail is still planned and DKIM mail signing on outbound mail is a work in progress.

 This has only been tested on Debian Wheezy but in theory will work on any Debian based system with Exim4 (and possibly other platforms if the package